 Top 5 things to do

-2) Paddle and explore the many islands of Astotin Lake.
+3) Explore the many islands of Astotin Lake.